Learn the Time to Learn: Replay Scheduling in Continual Learning: Abstract

 \section{Abstract}

-Replay methods have shown to be successful in mitigating catastrophic forgetting in continual learning scenarios despite having limited access to historical data.
-However, storing historical data is cheap in many real-world applications, yet replaying all historical data would be prohibited due to processing time constraints.
-In such settings, we propose learning the time to learn for a continual learning system, in which we learn replay schedules over which tasks to replay at different time steps.
-To demonstrate the importance of learning the time to learn, we first use Monte Carlo tree search to find the proper replay schedule and show that it can outperform fixed scheduling policies in terms of continual learning performance.
-Moreover, to improve the scheduling efficiency itself, we propose to use reinforcement learning to learn the replay scheduling policies that can generalize to new continual learning scenarios without added computational cost.
-In our experiments, we show the advantages of learning the time to learn, which brings current continual learning research closer to real-world needs.
+Replay methods are known to be successful at mitigating catastrophic forgetting in continual learning scenarios despite having limited access to historical data.
+However, storing historical data is cheap in many real-world settings, yet replaying all historical data is often prohibited due to processing time constraints.
+In such settings, we propose that continual learning systems should learn the time to learn and schedule which tasks to replay at different time steps.
+We first demonstrate the benefits of our proposal by using Monte Carlo tree search to find a proper replay schedule, and show that the found replay schedules can outperform fixed scheduling policies when combined with various replay methods in different continual learning settings.
+Additionally, we propose a framework for learning replay scheduling policies with reinforcement learning.
+We show that the learned policies can generalize better in new continual learning scenarios compared to equally replaying all seen tasks, without added computational cost.
+Our study reveals the importance of learning the time to learn in continual learning, which brings current research closer to real-world needs.